Energy Loss of a Heavy Quark in a Collisional Quark-Gluon Plasma: Introduction

 \section{Introduction}

-Heavy quarks can serve as ideal probes of the Quark-Gluon plasma (QGP), a primordial state of matter existed in the early universe.
-Produced predominantly through hard processes at very early stage in ultra-relativistic heavy-ion collisions, charm and bottom quarks propagate through the entire evolution of the QGP, interacting with its constituents and losing energy.
+Heavy quarks can serve as ideal probes of the quark-gluon plasma (QGP), a primordial state of matter existed in the early Universe.
+Produced predominantly through hard processes at a very early stage in ultrarelativistic heavy-ion collisions, charm and bottom quarks propagate through the entire evolution of the QGP, interacting with its constituents and losing energy.
 The mechanism of the energy loss is deeply connected to the fundamental properties of the QGP.
-Therefore, the study of heavy-quark energy loss has drawn a lot of attentions during the last decades~\cite{Bjorken:1982tu,Gyulassy:1990bh,Thoma:1990fm,Mrowczynski:1991da,Braaten:1991we,Romatschke:2003vc,Romatschke:2004au,Peigne:2007sd,Peigne:2008nd,Carignano:2021mrn,Du:2024riq,Lin:2013efa}.
+Therefore, the study of heavy-quark energy loss has drawn a lot of attention during the past decades~\cite{Bjorken:1982tu,Gyulassy:1990bh,Thoma:1990fm,Mrowczynski:1991da,Braaten:1991we,Romatschke:2003vc,Romatschke:2004au,Peigne:2007sd,Peigne:2008nd,Carignano:2021mrn,Du:2024riq,Lin:2013efa}.